Career Defined for an Airplane Maintenance Technician

 Airplane maintenance technicians are usually trained through programs certified by the U.S. Federal Aviation Administration (FAA).
 Programs span 18-24 months, during which time students are trained in the use of equipment and tools employed on the job.
 Of these programs, about a third lead to a degree in aviation maintenance management, aviation technology or avionics.
 Graduates holding a bachelor's degree in the field may have more job opportunities than those holding associate's degrees or vocational certificates.
 Aircraft maintenance programs include classes in computer science, chemical engineering, math, electronics, mechanical drawing and physics.

-In order to be licensed by the FAA, as all airplane maintenance technicians are required to be, graduates must earn 18 months of work experience under supervision or complete an FAA-approved licensing course.
-Candidates must then successfully pass an 8-hour test.
+In order to be licensed by the FAA, as all airplane maintenance technicians are required to be, graduates must earn 30 months of work experience under supervision or complete an FAA-approved licensing course.
+Candidates must then successfully pass written and oral exams within two years.

 The U.S. Bureau of Labor Statistics (BLS) and Professional Aircraft Maintenance Association (PAMA) reported that airplane maintenance technicians must hold the following skills: